marceloxhenrique/webcomp-ui-cli/README.md

 ## Features

 - Add Web Components to your project in one command
-- Auto-configures framework-specific JSX/TSX types (for React TypeScript)
+- Auto configures framework specific JSX/TSX types (for React TypeScript)
 - Creates necessary folder structure and import scaffolding
 - Pulls components directly from the remote GitHub repository
-- Framework-aware setup and DX enhancements
+- Framework aware setup

 ---